UniversalDependencies/docs/_hy/feat/Tense.md

 ### <a name="Imp">`Imp`</a>: imperfect

-Imperfect is a special case of the past tense.
+In Armenian imperfect is a special case of the past tense for auxilaries and for the verbs, that form present morphologically.
 It denotes actions that are happening during some past moment.
 These actions might continue after the moment of speaking, but also might not, i.e. the evidence is not in the form itself, but it is in the context.

-Both verbs - perfective and imperfective - are used in imperfect tense.
+* _<b>էի</b>&nbsp;_ “<b>go / am going</b>”
+* _<b>կայի</b>&nbsp;_ “<b>go / am going</b>”
+* _<b>ունեի</b>&nbsp;_ “<b>go / am going</b>”
+* _<b>գիտեի</b>&nbsp;_ “<b>go / am going</b>”
+* _<b>արժեի</b>&nbsp;_ “<b>go / am going</b>”

 Past tense in Armenian consists of the imperfective, perfect, future and resultative participles accompanied by present or imperfect auxiliary verbs.
 If the auxiliary is in its present form, so it will have `Tense=Pres`.
 The participle has `Tense=Past`, even though it can also be used to form present conditional.

+Used in e.g. Bulgarian and Croatian, imperfect is a special case of the past tense.
+Note that, unfortunately, imperfect tense is not always the same as past tense + imperfective aspect.
+For instance, in Bulgarian, there is lexical aspect, inherent in verb meaning, and grammatical aspect, which does not necessarily always match the lexical one.
+In main clauses, imperfective verbs can have imperfect tense and perfective verbs have perfect tense.
+However, both rules can be violated in embedded clauses.

 #### Examples